-- Citizen sensitization that will build on their knowledge and skills on various issues that affect them, and on how best to respond to them or to engage duty bearers in finding solutions to the various challenges. - Citizen mobilization to demand accountability from duty bearers and the institutions.
-Through this, citizens will be able to hold leaders accountable, ensure proper project implementation and to be part of the decision-making at both county and national levels. - Civic and political education among the Kenyan citizenry to ensure that they are able to make informed decisions at the ballot and beyond.
-This is intended to bring about active citizen engagement in political processes, especially in ensuring that the right individuals occupy the political offices. - Promote and ease access to information to enable citizens make informed decisions and to effectively participate in public affairs.
+Citizen sensitization will build on their knowledge and skills on various issues that affect them, and on how best to respond to them or to engage duty bearers in finding solutions to the various challenges.

+- Citizen mobilization to demand accountability from duty bearers and the institutions.
+Through this, citizens will be able to hold leaders accountable, ensure proper project implementation, and be part of the decisionmaking at both county and national levels. - Civic and political education among the Kenyan citizenry to ensure that they can make informed decisions at the ballot and beyond.
+This is intended to bring about active citizen engagement in political processes, especially in ensuring that the right individuals occupy the political offices. - Promote and ease access to information to enable citizens to make informed decisions and to effectively participate in public affairs.

-Citizen's autonomy to exercise their rights and privileges in representing their interests, and effectively carrying out public oversight in a responsible and self-determined way.
+Citizens' autonomy to exercise their rights and privileges in representing their interests, and effectively carrying out public oversight in a responsible and selfdetermined way.
+Structural and political alignments of service delivery frameworks for inclusive, accountable, and proximate service delivery.